Nyctosauridae

 Nyctosaurids have occasionally been included in the similar family Pteranodontidae, though researchers including Christopher Bennett and Alexander Kellner have both concluded that they belonged to a separate lineage.
 Analyses by David Unwin did indicate a close relationship between Pteranodon and Nyctosaurus, though he used the name Pteranodontia for the clade containing both genera.
 Both opinions were published before the discovery of the second definitively known nyctosaurid, Muzquizopteryx, in 2006.

 Most nyctosaurid fossils have been found in formations dating to the late Cretaceous period of the western United States and Mexico.
 Nyctosaurus dates from 85-84.5 million years ago, in the Niobrara Formation of Kansas.
-Muzquizopteryx is the oldest nyctosaurid known from definitive remains, dating to the Turonian-Coniacian boundary, 85.8 million years ago, in Coahuila.
-However, a partial humerus with the distinctive nyctosaurid deltopectoral crest was found in Cornet, Romania, and identified as a possible European, early Cretaceous (late Berriasian age, about 140 Ma ago) nyctosaurid by Gareth Dyke and colleagues in 2010.
+Muzquizopteryx is the oldest nyctosaurid known from definitive remains, dating to the Turonian-Coniacian boundary in Coahuila.
+A possible nyctosaurid specimen from Europe has been reclassified as an azhdarchoid.